theazimjon/my-instagram/README.md

 ## Task
 Create Instagram messenger clone with some features

-Actual repo is private, if you come here for see my portfolio please write me and i give you an access to my private repos too
+Actual repo is private, if you come here for see my portfolio please write me and I'll give you an access to my private repos too
 <img src="https://i.ibb.co/722LZsc/Screenshot-from-2022-10-18-00-19-50.png" />

 ## Description